Generalized chi-squared distribution: Asymptotic expressions in the tails

+In the far tails, these expressions can be further simplified to ones that are then identical for the pdf $f(x)$ and tail CDF $p(x)$ (which is the CDF at a point in the lower tail, or the complementary CDF at a point in the upper tail):

+Here again, $w_*$ is the largest positive or negative weight if we are looking at the upper or lower tail respectively.

 Applications

 The generalized chi-squared is the distribution of statistical estimates in cases where the usual statistical theory does not hold, as in the examples below.

 In model fitting and selection

 If a predictive model is fitted by least squares, but the residuals have either autocorrelation or heteroscedasticity, then alternative models can be compared (in model selection) by relating changes in the sum of squares to an asymptotically valid generalized chi-squared distribution.

 Classifying normal vectors using Gaussian discriminant analysis

 If $\boldsymbol{x}$ is a normal vector, its log likelihood is a quadratic form of $\boldsymbol{x}$, and is hence distributed as a generalized chi-squared.
 The log likelihood ratio that $\boldsymbol{x}$ arises from one normal distribution versus another is also a quadratic form, so distributed as a generalized chi-squared.

 In Gaussian discriminant analysis, samples from multinormal distributions are optimally separated by using a quadratic classifier, a boundary that is a quadratic function (e.g. the curve defined by setting the likelihood ratio between two Gaussians to 1).
 The classification error rates of different types (false positives and false negatives) are integrals of the normal distributions within the quadratic regions defined by this classifier.
 Since this is mathematically equivalent to integrating a quadratic form of a normal vector, the result is an integral of a generalized-chi-squared variable.